Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: Introduction

 Motivated by the developments described above, in this article we compute the OEE for various bipartite mixed states in \ttbar{} deformed dual \cft{2}s.
 For this purpose we construct an appropriate replica technique and a conformal perturbation theory along the lines of \cite{Chen:2018eqk,Jeong:2019ylz,Basu:2023bov} to develop a path integral formulation for the OEE in \ttbar{} deformed \cft{2}s with a small deformation parameter.
-This perturbative construction is then utilized to compute the OEE for two disjoint intervals, two adjacent intervals, and a single interval in a \ttbar{} deformed thermal \cft{2} with a small deformation parameter in the large central charge limit.
-Subsequently we explicitly compute the bulk EWCS for the above mixed state configurations in the \ttbar{} deformed thermal dual \cft{2}s employing an embedded coordinate technique described in \cite{Kusuki:2019evw}.\footnote{Note that our method is different from the one used in \cite{Asrat:2020uib} and we find exact matching with the corresponding \cft{} results in the large central charge and the high temperature limit.} Utilizing the EWCS obtained we demonstrate that the first order correction to field theory replica technique results for the OEE in the large central charge and the high temperature limit match exactly with the first order correction to the sum of the EWCS and the HEE verifying the holographic duality between the above quantities in the context of \ttbar{} deformed thermal \cft{2}s.
+This perturbative construction is then utilized to compute the first order corrections to the OEE for two disjoint intervals, two adjacent intervals, and a single interval in a \ttbar{} deformed thermal \cft{2} with a small deformation parameter in the large central charge limit.
+Subsequently we explicitly compute the bulk EWCS for the above mixed state configurations in the \ttbar{} deformed thermal dual \cft{2}s by employing a construction involving embedding coordinates as described in \cite{Kusuki:2019evw}.
+Utilizing the EWCS obtained we demonstrate that the first order correction to field theory replica technique results for the OEE in the large central charge and the high temperature limit match exactly with the first order correction to the sum of the EWCS and the HEE verifying the holographic duality between the above quantities in the context of \ttbar{} deformed thermal \cft{2}s.
 Following this we extend our perturbative construction to \ttbar{} deformed finite size \cft{2}s at zero temperature and demonstrate that the leading order corrections to the OEE are vanishing, which is substantiated through bulk holographic computations involving the EWCS.